STORM-IRIT/Radium-Engine/doc/concepts/nodesystem.md

 in some _data sink_ after applying several _functions_ on the data.

 Computation graphs can be serialized and un-serialized in json format.
-The serialization process is nevertheless limited to serializable data stored on the node and it is of the responsability of the application to manage non serializable data such as, e.g. anonymous functions (lambdas, functors, ...) dynamically defined by the application.
+The serialization process is nevertheless limited to serializable data stored on the node and it is of the responsibility of the application to manage non serializable data such as, e.g. anonymous functions (lambdas, functors, ...) dynamically defined by the application.

 The Radium node system relies on the following concepts